strawfervor/Plunge-into-Protection/README.md

 You have certainly never encountered such unique gameplay!

+The game offers three modes of gameplay:

+    Story, designed for novice players or those who prefer a more laid-back gaming experience​

-The game offers two modes of gameplay - Classic, which refers to the original version, and Random, where the player faces random waves of enemies on a randomly generated level.
-Both modes never end.
+    Classic, which refers to the original version​

+    Random, where the player faces random waves of enemies on a randomly generated level​​ ​All modes are endless!

 The game is under active development.